Medium roast coffee is what many of us drink every day. It’s what we make when we’re in a hurry and just need to get stuff done.

 Medium roast on the left, dark roast on the right.

-Light roasts tend to have a specific flavor profile, which you need to love to enjoy thoroughly.
-And on the other side, the darker roasts tend to have a fuller flavor that isn’t always enjoyable for everyday use.
+On the other hand, the darker roasts tend to have a fuller flavor that isn’t always enjoyable for everyday use.

 This is why a medium roast is the perfect coffee bean that you can use with different coffee brewers and make into delicious recipes.